chamodanethra/biometric_signature/README.md

 This class provides methods to manage and utilize biometric authentication for secure server interactions.
 It supports both Android and iOS platforms.

-### `createKeys()`
+### `createKeys(AndroidConfig config)`

 Generates a new RSA 2048 key pair for biometric authentication.
 The private key is securely stored on the device, and the public key is returned as a base64 encoded string.
 This method deletes any existing key pair before creating a new one.
+StrongBox support is available for compatible android devices.

 - **Returns**: `String` - The base64 encoded public key.